 Although intended to be a permanent procedure, circumstances can change and a vasectomy reversal procedure is available to men who wish to father children naturally after vasectomy.
 It is estimated that 2-6% of men seek reversal after vasectomy.

 The vasectomy reversal procedure relies on accurately rejoining the cut ends of the vas deferens (vaso-vasostomy), the inner surface of which measures only 0.3mm in diameter.
-A microscope is used to perform this delicate work with precision, using a multilayer microdot technique.
+A microscope or surgical robot is used to perform this delicate work with precision, using a multilayer microdot technique.

 After the procedure, patency rates of the vas can be upward of 90%.
 The natural pregnancy rates following a vaso-vasostomy are over 50%.